drshooby/projects/Wordle/ReadMe.md

 Hello!
-This folder contains the Wordle Java Game file with words.txt
+This folder contains the Wordle Java Game file with words.txt.